Lens (film): Reception

-The film was received positively with the audience liking the fact that it addressed concerns about privacy and adult content on the web.
-Malayalam director Vineeth Sreenivasan said "There are so many things I wanted to say about this film.
-In fact, if the movie was released already, I would have written in detail.
-For now, I' ll just say this... this film needs to be seen by today's internet-savvy generation.
-It is relevant, gritty, honest, and it haunts."
 Baradwaj Rangan wrote, "Lens is a refreshingly grown-up film...not only does it deal with a grown-up subject, it also refuses to infantilise the audience by treating its points as messages.
 Lens understands that a movie isn't a pharmacological product: pop one and cure a social ill.
 It lays out problems without the comfort of easy solutions."